 We have about 60 Key Stage 2 children who have instrumental or vocal lessons during the school day.
-We currently offer brass, drum, flute, guitar, singing, keyboard and piano lessons.
+We currently offer drum, flute, guitar, singing, keyboard and piano lessons.
 If you are interested in your child having lessons on another instrument, we will see if this can be arranged.
 We encourage children to start having lessons in Key Stage 2 and make every effort for the lessons to take place in the afternoon where at all possible.

 In school, we use a combination of private and Severn Arts (previously Worcestershire Youth Music) teachers to deliver the lessons.
 We encourage pupils in their early stages of learning to have a 20 minute shared or group lesson.
 If you would prefer your child to have an individual lesson, this can easily be arranged but it will be charged at a more expensive rate.

-For the year 2017 – 2018 flute and guitar lessons are charged at £6 per lesson and for all other instruments the cost is £5 per lesson.
+For the year 2021 - 2022 lessons are charged at £6 per lesson.
 A total of 35 lessons will be taught during this academic year.

 In order for the school to have lessons from Severn Arts we have to give them half a term's notice to reduce the amount of teaching in our school.
 As a direct result of this we therefore have to ask parents to sign up to giving the same amount of notice or to pay for half a term's lessons.
 We appreciate as a school that this is not easy to know when a child will want to give up but we are bound by their Terms and Conditions and therefore have to pass this commitment on to parents.

 If a teacher is absent every effort will be made to catch up the lost lesson either at the end of the current term or in the following term.
 Where it is impossible to make up the lesson, you will be credited for the missed lesson.
 If a pupil is absent for any reason and the teacher is in school, you will be charged for the lesson.